techbrett/OfficeDocs-SkypeForBusiness/Teams/direct-routing-media-optimization-configure.md

 > [!div class="mx-imgBorder"]
 > ![Another diagram shows SIP ladder.](media/direct-routing-media-op-16.png)

-#### Inbound call and the user is internal but isn't at the same location as the SBC with Only for local users
+#### Inbound call and the user is internal but is not at the same location as the SBC with Only for local users

 |Mode|User|Site|Call direction|
 |---|---|---|---|